-You’ve chosen to attend Seattle Pacific University!
-Welcome!
-Now, it’s time for another big decision: Choosing a major.
+After you've chosen what college to attend, it's time for another big decision: Choosing a major.

 For some new students, that choice is a no-brainer.
 They’ve known all along what they want to study.
 But if you happen to be overwhelmed by all the possibilities, don’t sweat it too much right now.
 The most important thing to remember is you can always change your major later.

 In the meantime, you’ve got a lot of great options.
-Seattle Pacific University offers 71 undergraduate majors and 59 undergraduate minors, including everything from a computer engineering major to an ecotheology minor.
+Seattle Pacific University offers a full range of undergraduate and graduate courses and is committed to groundbreaking research.

-As you explore our many degree programs, here’s a closer look at SPU’s five most popular majors as of autumn 2019.
+As you explore our many degree programs, here’s a closer look at the top five most popular majors at SPU.

 Psychology is one of the most popular degrees in the country because it opens doors to a wide range of careers that fit many interests.
 Psychology majors can make a positive difference in the world through counseling individuals and families, motivating athletes, strengthening communities through social work, positively influencing child development, and even solving crimes through criminal profiling, to name just a few professions.